Rust-GCC/gccrs/gcc/config/avr/avr.md

     DONE;
   })

-;; Actually, it's too late now to work out address spaces known at compiletime.
+;; Actually, it's too late now to work out address spaces known at compile time.
 ;; Best place would be to fold ADDR_SPACE_CONVERT_EXPR in avr_fold_builtin.
 ;; However, avr_addr_space_convert can add some built-in knowledge for PSTR ;; so that ADDR_SPACE_CONVERT_EXPR in the built-in must not be resolved.